 What to do at Castel del Monte

 Once you arrive at Castel Del Monte, you can take a guided tour of the castle to learn about its history and architecture.
 The castle was built in the 13th century by the Holy Roman Emperor Frederick II and is known for its unique octagonal shape and impressive defence system.
-You can also explore the castle’s interior, which features a series of rooms and halls with ornate decorations and impressive frescoes.

 The castle is surrounded by vineyards, so you could combine your tour of world heritage sites with some relaxed wine tasting too!